rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

    versions of the standard library, there is only one that works with any given version of `rustc`.

-   Specifically, we can have it so whenever Cargo comes across a wildcard crates.io dependency it can't resolve, fallback on looking in the sysroot.
-In the future, the standard library could actually be put in crates.io, released every time a compiler is released.
+   Specifically, we can have it so whenever Cargo comes across a wildcard crates.io dependency it can't resolve, assume it is a std lib dependency and either resolve it as such (desugar to git dependencies) or leave it for `rustc` to find in the sysroot according to the build type.

-   I moved this to be an alternative because it might be a bit too magical.
-Also, I don't know how much Cargo is aware of different Rust / `rustc` versions at the moment, and this RFC depends on that awareness in some form.
-Finally, Semver won't be able to understand the release trains---pre-release/beta builds are allowed in its grammar but have different semantics.
+   I made this to be an alternative because it might be a bit too magical.
+Also, Semver won't be able to understand the release trains---pre-release/beta builds are allowed in its grammar but have different semantics.

  - Simply have `implicit-deps = false` make Cargo pass `--use-sysroot=false` to `rustc`, and don't have any way to explicitly depend on things in the sysroot.